 Many drug tests screening for cannabis use don’t seek out CBD, nor do they look for its metabolites.
-Instead, cannabis drug tests typically seeks out the existence of THC (tetrahydrocannabinol), which is the active ingredient in marijuana.
+Instead, cannabis drug tests typically seek out the existence of THC (tetrahydrocannabinol), which is the active ingredient in marijuana.
 These tests also look for THC –COOH (11-nor-delta9-carboxy-THC), one of its prime metabolites.

 Drug tests usually screen for other substances besides cannabis.
 More often than not, they look for methamphetamine, barbiturates, cocaine, alcohol, or opioids, among other drugs.